falcon-infra/falconfs/README.md

 3. **Large scale** - FalconFS can scale to thousands of NPUs through its scale-out metadata engine and scale-up single metadata performance.

-Through the above advantages, FalconFS delivers an ideal storage solution for modern AI pipelines.
+Through the above advantages, FalconFS delivers an ideal storage solution for modern AI pipelines and has been running in Huawei autonomous driving system's production environment with 10,000 NPUs.

 ## Documents